-The trend in the private sector to freeze DB plans and move to DC plans is unfortunate and has had serious, negative ramifications for workers' retirement security prospects.
-The current economic turmoil has magnified this insecurity.
-Public sector employers can avoid the same regrettable results for their workforces by exercising caution, and allowing the facts to guide decision-making.
+Policymakers should be aware that the trend in the private sector to freeze DB plans and move to DC plans is unfortunate and has had serious, negative ramifications for workers' retirement security prospects.
+However, public sector employers can avoid the same regrettable results for their workforces by exercising caution, and allowing the facts to guide decision-making.
 Policy makers are wise to look before they leap because freezing DB plans and switching to DC plans can carry unintended consequences.